Consultation is vital before the policy on sin taxes is changed

 At the same time, the Treasury announced plans to amend its excise policy on cigarettes and alcohol.
 In particular, the Treasury noted it was considering levying higher excise duties on cigarettes and alcohol in future.
 In his budget statement, the finance minister Tito Mboweni said the government would review so-called “sin taxes” as part of the country’s public health agenda, to reduce consumption through higher retail prices...

-Would you like to comment on this article or view other readers' comments?
+Would you like to comment on this article?

-Register (it's quick and free) or sign in now.
+Sign up (it's quick and free) or sign in now.